Secure By Design

 | Aviation systems | EU Aviation Safety Regulations |

-| Defence and national security | Member State regulations |
+| Defense and national security | Member State regulations |

 | Open source software* | Exempt under certain conditions |